ibm-cloud-docs/codeengine/deploy-job.md

 ### Accessing job details for a specific run of your job with the CLI
 {: #access-specific-jobdetails-cli}

 To view details of a specific run of your job with the CLI, use the `jobrun get` command.
+For a complete listing of options, see the [`ibmcloud ce jobrun  get`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-get) command.
+{: shortdesc}

+For example, the following `jobrun get` command displays details about the `testjobrun` job run.

 ```
 ibmcloud ce jobrun get --name testjobrun